-- You will be informed of your child's rights, advocacy strategies and the referral process. - You and your child's teachers will participate in an IEP meeting. - You and your child's teachers will meet with the new teacher to discuss your child's strengths, challenges and IEP implementation. - We will ensure you have a copy of your child's most current IEP prior to exiting Head Start. - We will work with you to determine and secure a kindergarten placement that meets the needs of your child's IEP. - Our staff, in partnership with CFC, will support you in the transition of your child with an IFSP. - We will help you determine where your child is at developmentally during the time of the transition and provide a recommendation on if your child needs to continue services. - If deemed necessary, a disabilities coordinator will monitor the progress of the transition by maintaining communication with the you, the CFC and the LEA.
+- You will be informed of your child's rights, advocacy strategies and the referral process. - You and your child's teachers will participate in an IEP meeting. - You and your child's teachers will meet with the new teacher to discuss your child's strengths, challenges and IEP implementation. - We will ensure you have a copy of your child's most current IEP prior to exiting Head Start. - We will work with you to determine and secure a kindergarten placement that meets the needs of your child's IEP. - Educare Chicago has a partnership with Children Family Connections (CFC) and Early Intervention (EI) to support our diverse learners from ages 6 weeks to three years in receiving Early Intervention services, and who may be eligible to transition to receive services through the Chicago Public Schools at the age of three years. - We will help you determine where your child is at developmentally during the time of the transition and provide a recommendation on if your child needs to continue services. - If deemed necessary, a disabilities coordinator will monitor the progress of the transition by maintaining communication with you, the CFC and the Local Education Agency (LEA).